 Total Hours Worked*

-*Note: Gusto treats the "Correction Payment" field as an additional earning to be included in overtime pay
+*Note: Gusto treats the "Correction Payment" field as an included earning.

 Cynthia is a non-exempt employee and is paid $15.00 an hour.
 One week, she worked 45 hours and earned a $200 non-discretionary bonus.
 The following week, she worked 44 hours.
 What is Cynthia’s gross pay for each week?